teloxide/teloxide/CONTRIBUTING.md

 That's the basics, for more info about .ron file look at the other methods or ask others!

 #### Step 2:

-Run `cargo test --features "full nightly"`.
+Run `cargo test --features "full nightly"` or `just test`.
 This will trigger the codegen scripts, and .ron will be converted to code!

 #### Step 3: